-- 3.1 The Council's objectives in investing in capital are to ensure an adequate suite of assets to deliver the Council's services, in accordance with the Council's policies, strategies and plans, and priorities; legislative duties and other requirements. - 3.2 A key consideration in developing the capital plan is the requirement to provide new infrastructure and facilities to accommodate planned local developments. - 3.3 The Capital Plan reflects the requirements identified in the Local Development Plan for Moray for infrastructure projects required to support growth including transport, schools, health services and where necessary sports and community facilities.
+- 3.1 The Council's objectives in investing in capital are to ensure an adequate suite of assets to deliver the Council's services, in accordance with the Council's policies, strategies and plans, and priorities; legislative duties and other requirements.
+The overarching objective is therefore to provide the right assets in the right place at the agreed standard to deliver Council priorities and statutory services at a sustainable cost. - 3.2 A key consideration in developing the capital plan is the requirement to provide new infrastructure and facilities to accommodate planned local developments. - 3.3 The Capital Plan reflects the requirements identified in the Local Development Plan for Moray for infrastructure projects required to support growth including transport, schools, health services and where necessary sports and community facilities.
 These requirements are established through the strategic planning of relevant departments such as Transport and Education but also include Community Planning Partners and the evidence base on housing and employment land demand and forecasted delivery.
 This evidence base allows for the long term planning of Capital expenditure to support economic growth and also for the Developer Obligations requirements to ensure that the development pays for the infrastructure burden it creates. - 3.4 The process relies upon robust strategic planning of major infrastructure provision relating to School Estate, Transport, Health and Sports and Community facilities.
 Where this evidence base does not exist or is not robust it will be difficult to obtain developer obligations.
-The Council also needs to demonstrate its commitment to deliver the Infrastructure required to support the economic growth within the Local Development Plan through its Capital Planning process. - 3.5 The Community Planning Partnership has 5 priorities, which are encompassed in the Moray 2027 Local Improvement Plan (LOIP) and from this the Council has developed the priorities for its Corporate Plan 2018 - 2023:
+The Council also needs to demonstrate its commitment to deliver the Infrastructure required to support the economic growth within the Local Development Plan through its Capital Planning process. - 3.5 The Community Planning Partnership has 5-4 priorities, which are encompassed in the Moray Local Improvement Plan (LOIP) and from this the